PostgreSQL

 While StarterKitPro defaults to MongoDB, you can easily switch to using a PostgreSQL database with Prisma.

-1. Update Prisma Schema (prisma/schema.prisma
+1. Update Prisma Schema (prisma/schema.prisma)

-and update your models to use PostgreSQL-compatible types and conventions (like auto-incrementing integer IDs).
+Modify your prisma/schema.prisma file entirely.
+Change the datasource provider to postgresql and update your models to use PostgreSQL-compatible types and conventions (like auto-incrementing integer IDs).

 Schema Conversion Notes